IOTechSystems/xrt-examples/AzureSphere/docs/windows-installation.md

 From this point after the Application has been configured (see later) it can be built either from within Visual Studio or via the Visual Studio Command Prompt.

+## Updating the XRT package on Windows

+When updating the xrt packages with a newer version, it is recomended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
+After this the same steps can be followed for [installing](#installing-the-xrt-package-on-windows).